MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 Each message in a conversation is an `Activity` object of type `messageType: message`.
 When a user sends a message, Teams posts the message to your bot.
 Teams sends a JSON object to your bot's messaging endpoint.
 Your bot examines the message to determine its type and responds accordingly.

 Basic conversations are handled through the Bot Framework connector, a single REST API.
 This API enables your bot to communicate with Teams and other channels.
-The Bot Builder SDK provides the following:
+The Bot Builder SDK provides the following features:

 * Easy access to the Bot Framework connector.
 * Additional functionality to manage conversation flow and state.